mohammed-almassri/api-route-name/readme.md

 }
 ```

-then to retrieve the posts for user with id 21
+then to retrieve the posts for user with id 21 you pass an object with attributes matching your arguments.

 ```javascript
 const posts = routeNames(routes, "userPost", { id: 21 });